babelshift/SharpDL/README.md

         Renderer renderer = new Renderer(window, index, flags);
         renderer.SetRenderLogicalSize(640, 480); // or however large we want to render to

+To simply make a game without worrying about the way the library works, follow these steps (or look at the examples folder in the project).

+1. Inherit from the SharpDL.Game class.

+2. Override the `Initialize` method.
+Call `base.Initialize()` to initialize SDL.

-You are now free to create surfaces and textures to render to the screen with your renderer object.
+3. You are now free to create surfaces and textures to render to the screen with your renderer object.
 However, you will want to override the `LoadContent`, `Update`, and `Draw` methods of the `Game` class in order to get the timing of your texture creation, updating, and rendering to work with SharpDL's game loop.

     Texture myTexture;
     int myTexturePositionX = 100;